Pavel-Hrdina/shiftspace/README.rst

-A Python package, that creates a reproducable workspace
+A Python package, that creates a reproducible workspace

 * Free software: MIT